 If you’ve bought a new iPhone 12, you know all about the new design, display, camera, and iOS 14 enhancements, but there’s one new feature you might not have tried yet: MagSafe.
-Apple’s new charging system doesn’t quite work out of the box—you’ll need to pony up for some extra equipment to get it to work.
-Here’s where you should spend your money.
+Apple’s new magnetic accessory system allows for a whole new ecosystem of accessories: stands, chargers, cases, wallets, mounts, and maybe even other creative uses for the technology.

-Should you buy it: If you want to use MagSafe in any way, you’ll need to get this charger.
-It only comes in one style: 1 meter (about 3 foot) with a USB-C connector.
-It’s a bit on the short side and you’ll need a separate USB-C power adapter to go with it, but it works as advertised: Plug it into a 20W Apple charger and you’ll get the maximum MagSafe charging speeds (15W on the iPhone 12, 12 Pro, and 12 Pro Max, and 12W on the iPhone 12 mini), while other chargers might deliver slightly slower speeds.
-That's still faster than a standard wireless charging pad and you'll never wonder if it's properly attached to the charger.
+Apple’s MagSafe charging puck gets the job done, but only just.
+It only comes in one style: white and silver, with a 1 meter (about 3 foot) USB-C cable.
+That is way too short and you’ll need a separate USB-C power adapter to go with it, but it works as advertised: Plug it into a 20W Apple charger and you’ll get the maximum MagSafe charging speeds (15W on the iPhone 12, 12 Pro, and 12 Pro Max, and 12W on the iPhone 12 mini).
+The charger is too small and light to stay on the desk when you pick up your iPhone, making it a poor wireless charging pad.
+The cable is far too short to comfortably charge and use your iPhone at the same time.

-Should you buy it: If you want to show off your iPhone 12’s natural color and still keep it in an Apple case, this is your only option.
-It’s a fine case in that it’s sturdy and should protect your phone from bumps and bruises, but it’s still very hard to remove, very easy to smudge, and has a giant MagSafe target on the back surrounding the Apple logo.
-The buttons are a little stiff, particularly the power button, but overall, it doesn’t add all that much bulk or weight to the iPhone 12.
+If you want to show off your iPhone 12’s natural color and still keep it in an Apple case, this is your only option.
+It’s a fine case in that it’s sturdy and should protect your phone from bumps and bruises, but it’s very hard to remove your phone, very easy to smudge, and has a giant MagSafe target on the back surrounding the Apple logo.
+The buttons are a little stiff, particularly the power button.
+Overall, it doesn’t add all that much bulk or weight to the iPhone 12.
 However, even with the MagSafe component, it’s still a very simple case with a pretty high price tag.

-Should you buy it: If you want a thin case that offers a bit of protection and a slew of color options, the Silicone Case with MagSafe is your best bet.
+If you want a thin case that offers a bit of protection and a slew of color options, the Silicone Case with MagSafe is your best bet.
 It comes in eight varieties and is thin enough to easily slip on and off with nice cutouts for the speakers and Lightning port on the bottom edge.
-There’s no visible MagSafe markings and the charger and other accessories easily connect to the back.
+There are no visible MagSafe markings and the charger and other accessories easily connect to the back.
+The buttons aren’t as stiff as the clear case, too.
 It’s not the cheapest silicone case you can buy, but if you want an Apple case that’s sure to work with MagSafe and keeps your iPhone free from scratches, this is the case to get.

 There are several other accessories available from Apple as well, including a Leather Wallet for $59, and a Leather Sleeve with a hangtag for $129, as well as other third-party options from OtterBox and Belkin.
 We’ll be updating this roundup with those reviews as they arrive.